About us

 Contact

-José María Urquizu Ruiz, BSc student
+José María Urquizu Ruiz, Msc student

 José María Urquizu Ruiz is now coursing his 4th grade of biology in the University of Málaga.
 In 2022 he participate in the iGEM competition with the Málaga team, where he grow his knowment about molecular and synthetic biology.
 His team made a bacteria with the hability of degrade cellulose and make starch with the product.
 He participated in many divulgation projects like the Europeans night of researchers or Science IES project in his city.